|

 God because He took my loved one, etc.

-blamed for all kinds of stuff.)
+He gets blamed for all kinds of stuff.)

 Probably not.
 Can you exchange love with